4.0 Quiz Generation

 Stage 1: Define scope and formats

-• Decide on the mix of question types: recall, applied troubleshooting, scenario, drag-and-drop style lists.
+• Decide on the mix of question types: recall, applied analysis, scenario-based incident response, tool identification.

-• Note any tricky areas you want Copilot to emphasise, such as “differences between RAID levels”.
+• Note any tricky areas you want Copilot to emphasise, such as "differences between threat hunting and vulnerability scanning".

-Prompt starter: “Create 6 multiple-choice questions and 4 scenario questions on CompTIA A+ 220-1101 objective 3.4.
-Vary the difficulty and include one common misconception per question as an incorrect option.”
+Prompt starter: "Create 6 multiple-choice questions and 4 scenario questions on CompTIA CySA+ (v3) CS0-003 Domain 3: Incident Response.
+Vary the difficulty and include one common misconception per question as an incorrect option."

 Stage 2: Generate the question set